million12/docker-php-testing/README.md

 Have a look at [million12/typo3-neos](https://github.com/million12/docker-typo3-neos) repository for a complete example.
 Tests there are described in [circle.yml](https://github.com/million12/docker-typo3-neos/blob/master/circle.yml) and are running on [CircleCI](https://circleci.com/gh/million12/docker-typo3-neos).

+Note: port 4444 allows you to connect with the browser to Selenium server.
+Port 5900 allows to connect to VNC server (with VNC client) and see how the tests are executed in the Selenium browser.

 ## Authors